jakobzhao/participatory-mapping/README.md

-# A Minimum Viable Participatory Mapping
+# Crafting Your Own Participatory Mapping Project: A Guide

 Bo Zhao | Department of Geography |  University of Washington